Voyz/ibeam/CONTRIBUTING.md

 ## <a name="building-docker"></a>Building a Docker Image

+To build a Docker image of IBeam, you first need to ensure the CP Gateway is available in the `./copy_cache/clientportal.gw` directory.

-The following commands can be used to build the IBeam image after navigating to the root directory of the repository.
+The following commands can then be used to build the IBeam image after navigating to the root directory of the repository.

 ### <a name="local-builds"></a>Local Single-Platform Builds